Access Model Playground

 Step 1: Open AI Studio

-- Log in to Bridge as a tenant user (for example,
+- Log in to Bridge as a tenant user.

 Step 2: Open the Model in the Playground